Cryptocurrency and Mortgages

 Nonetheless, the situation is evolving and lenders may take a more unified stance in the future, especially if the current volatility of crypto decreases as the market matures.
 However, even if crypto-based income becomes acceptable, lenders are still likely to require a larger deposit and impose strict eligibility rules to offset the increased risk.

 Can You Pay Your Mortgage Using Crypto?

 As with mortgage deposits, you cannot meet your monthly interest and mortgage repayments using Bitcoin or other forms of crypto.
 However, you could use your crypto profits, converted into sterling, to cover your mortgage.
-You’d have to declare this income to HMRC, noting that Capital Gains Taxes are exempt up to £12,300 per year.
+You’d have to declare this income to HMRC, noting that the Capital Gains Tax allowance is up to £6,000 per year (2023/24).

 You could also potentially pay off your mortgage using crypto profits.
 However, as this may be a large sum, mortgage lenders would need to verify the source of funds to allay fears of money laundering.
 You would likely have to complete a self-assessment tax return that details your crypto earnings and provides a clear trail of your crypto trading.
 You’ll also have to show you have paid the requisite Capital Gains Tax on the lump sum sale of your crypto.
 If you’re considering going this route, we recommend seeking tax advice in advance, as crypto-related tax matters can be complicated.